wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 ## T-4.in.3

 <p class=fip id=p3>
-3.&emsp;The journey to the cross should be the last “useless journey”.
+3. The journey to the cross should be the last “useless journey”.
 <sup>2</sup>Do not dwell upon it, but dismiss it as accomplished.
 <sup>3</sup>If you can accept it as your own last useless journey, you are also free to join my resurrection.
 <sup>4</sup>Until you do so your life is indeed wasted.